magento/merchdocs/src/catalog/catalog-shared-pricing-structure.md

 ### Apply a tier price

 [Tier pricing]({% link catalog/product-price-tier.md %}) lets you offer a quantity discount for products in the shared catalog.
-The Tier Price column of the grid contains a link to the Advanced Pricing options that apply specifically to the shared catalog.
+The _Tier Price_ column of the grid contains a link to the _Advanced Pricing_ options that apply specifically to the shared catalog.
 If the product already includes tier pricing, the number of existing tiers appears in parentheses after the link.

 The following instructions show how to apply tier pricing to a single product.
-To apply tier pricing to multiple products, see: [Importing Tier Prices]({% link system/data-import-price-tier.md %}).
+To apply tier pricing to multiple products, refer to [Importing Tier Prices]({% link system/data-import-price-tier.md %}).

-1. For the product in the grid, go to the **Tier Price** column and click **Configure**.
+1. For the product in the grid, go to the _Tier Price_ column and click **Configure**.

     ![]({% link images/images-b2b/catalog-shared-tier-price-configure.png %}){: .zoom}
     _Configure Tier Price_